BURGENLAND

 The final, modern design was approved in 1922, although legal issues regarding its description and use were only properly resolved in the 1990s.

-BURGENLAND: THE FUN FACTS
+BURGENLAND: FUN FACTS

 A curious detail: most heraldic animals face right (in the sense of "heraldic right," meaning to the viewer's left).
 But the Burgenland eagle is pointedly turned left, as if casting a curious glance across the border toward Hungary.
 Perhaps it's nostalgia.